Rizek000/Rizek000/README.md

 <h1 align="center"> About Me 📑 </h1>

 -  Currently building [Flashnet](https://www.flashnet.xyz/) at Polarity
-- 💻Software Developer working with Rust and C++
+-  Software Developer working with Rust and C++
 -  Focused on Web3 and distributed systems
 -  Working with Bitcoin
 - Rustacean